brosgt/WireService/README.md

 WireService
 ===========

-A service for collecting and publishing device data
+A service for collecting and publishing device data.